How to use an Esri Template Geodatabase

 How to Use an Esri Template

 As stated above, there are two types of Esri templates: a file geodatabase (.gdb) or an XML Workspace document.
-A geodatabase file is a geodatabase with a pre-defined structure, this can either contain data or not.
+A geodatabase file is a geodatabase with a pre-defined structure.
+It can either contain data or not.
 An XML Workspace document is a simple XML document that contains the definitions of the originating geodatabase.
 This document contains the schema and possibly the data.
-When FME uses an XML workspace document, it will only import the schema regardless if the data is attached to the document or not.
+When FME uses an XML workspace document, it will only import the schema, regardless of whether the data is attached to the document or not.

 How to Create an Esri Template